hamhub7/nx-TAS/README.md

 5. Reboot into CFW

 ### Keybinds
-You need to have a USB keyboard attached two your Switch, either via the dock or a USB-A to USB-C adapter in the charging port.
+You need to have a USB keyboard attached to your Switch, either via the dock or a USB-A to USB-C adapter in the charging port.

 #### Controllers
 - `1` = Pro Controller